fsharp/fsharp.org/guides/data-science/index.md

 Many other resources are available for integrating F#, C# and .NET with these systems.
 If a resource specific to F# can't be found, then search for C# instead and adjust the technique appropriately.

-Data Science also requires strong support for many technologies covered in other Guides.
+Data science also requires strong support for many technologies covered in other Guides.
 For detailed information, refer to the guides for:

 * [Math and Statistics](/guides/math-and-statistics/)
 * [Data Access](/guides/data-access/)